gcobb321/icloud3_v3_docs/docs/chapters/3_apple-acct.md

    3. Verify each device's name and type to make sure they are correct, there are no duplicates and the correct Apple device is assigned to the correct iCloud3 device.
 2. Check HA for any error messages related to iCloud3 at *HA Settings > System > Logs*.
 3. Check the *FindMy* app.
+4. Review the *Help* section of this User Guide for a more detailed description of some of the errors and things to do.